Design4Bullz/cars-flask/README.md

 If the project is set up correctly, visiting `localhost:5000` will display a simple webpage with a list of cars retrieved from the PostgreSQL database.
 The app will automatically query the `cars` table and show the vehicle information.

-### Requirements

-- Docker
-- Docker Compose (optional, but recommended for ease of setup)

 ### Notes